YaleDecisionNeuro/PsychTaskFramework/docs/generating-trials.md

 ### How can we make all combinations with the reference values?
 Currently, we can't -- multiple reference values would merely get evenly distributed among the combinations of stakes, probabilities and ambiguities.
 As of now, if you need this to happen, you'll need to modify the `generateTrials` script.
 Alternately, you can run multiple generations for one reference value each.

+# Generating blocks
+`generateBlocks` is a convenience function that uses a couple of other config properties to sort out your trials into blocks and insert any catch trials.

+Let's say that you wanted to separate the trials you're about to generate into four blocks.

+(...)

+(The initial versions used `.task.blockLength`, and required that the number of generated trials be evenly divisible by it.)

+If you had to do any "weird" advanced things, `generateBlocks` allows you to mix in previously generated trials as the fourth argument. `MDM` does it, like this:

+(...)